Travel and tourism is a global industry, providing a range of opportunities to graduates, both in the UK and abroad

 Search for placements and find out more about work experience and internships.

-A variety of accommodation services also fall within this category, including hotels, hostels and holiday parks.
 Associated with hotels and core business operations are conferences and events, which provide considerable all-year-round employment opportunities.

 Skills for your CV